IntelliSOFT-Consulting/aihd-reports/README.md

-openmrs-module-ugandaemr-reports
+openmrs-module-aihd-reports
 =============================

-Provides reporting functionality for the UgandaEMR distribution
+Provides reporting functionality for the AIHD distribution